casper-network/docs-archive/technical-framework/block-storage/cbc-casper.md

 Consensus protocol stays in the core of any blockchain technology.
 It dictates how a distributed set of cooperating nodes comes to a coherent view of the world.

-The consensus solution used in Casperlabs blockchain is an effect of a long-running research.
+The consensus solution used in Casperlabs blockchain is a result of a long-running research.
 Critical milestones of this research can be identified as:

 * 1980: Lamport / Shostak - the problem of byzantine consensus defined
 * 1985: FLP impossibility theorem